 Unschooling or deschooling

-And I start with unschooling because I want you to understand that a lot of kids who have been schooling, who have been in regular standard public school or even private schools they do need time to kind of detox from that environment.
+I’ll start with unschooling, because many kids who have been in public school or private school, they do need time to detox from that environment.

-Not all of them but there are going to be a lot of kids, who….
-Frequently, a parent chooses to homeschool their child because they recognize they’re not thriving in that environment
+Frequently, a parent chooses to homeschool their child because they recognize they’re not thriving in that environment.

 Not attacking public schools or teachers